gatsbyjs/gatsby/packages/gatsby-link/README.md

 Preloading is triggered by a link entering the viewport; Gatsby uses `Link`/`NavLink`'s `innerRef` property to create a new InteractionObserver (on supported browsers) to monitor visible links.
 This way, Gatsby only prefetches code/data chunks for pages the user is likely to navigate to.
-You can still pass in your own `innerRef` to be called inside Gatsby's handler.
+You can also get access to the link element by passing in a `innerRef` prop.

 ## Install